zulfikharali650/mlproject/README.md

 # End-to-End Machine Learning Student Performance Indicator

-This project understands how the student's performance (test scores) is affected by other variables such as Gender, Ethnicity, Parental level of education, Lunch and Test preparation course.
+This project's goal is to understand how a student performance (test scores) is affected by variables such as gender, ethnicity, parental level of education, lunch and test preparation course.
+My goal, with this project, is to implement and test production level methods/technique to help me understand, develop and advance my DevOps/MLOps skills.

 ## Software & Tools Requirements